OWASP/wstg/document/3_The_OWASP_Testing_Framework/3_The_OWASP_Testing_Framework.md

 Static code reviews validate the code against a set of checklists, including:

-- Business requirements for availability, confidentiality, and integrity.
+- Business requirements for availability, confidentiality, and integrity;
-- OWASP Guide or Top 10 Checklists for technical exposures (depending on the depth of the review).
+- OWASP Guide or Top 10 Checklists for technical exposures (depending on the depth of the review);
-- Specific issues relating to the language or framework in use, such as the Scarlet paper for PHP or [Microsoft Secure Coding checklists for ASP.NET](https://msdn.microsoft.com/en-us/library/ff648269.aspx).
+- Specific issues relating to the language or framework in use, such as the Scarlet paper for PHP or [Microsoft Secure Coding checklists for ASP.NET](https://msdn.microsoft.com/en-us/library/ff648269.aspx); and
-- Any industry specific requirements, such as Sarbanes-Oxley 404, COPPA, ISO/IEC 27002, APRA, HIPAA, Visa Merchant guidelines, or other regulatory regimes.
+- Any industry-specific requirements, such as Sarbanes-Oxley 404, COPPA, ISO/IEC 27002, APRA, HIPAA, Visa Merchant guidelines, or other regulatory regimes.

 In terms of return on resources invested (mostly time), static code reviews produce far higher quality returns than any other security review method and rely least on the skill of the reviewer.
 However, they are not a silver bullet and need to be considered carefully within a full-spectrum testing regime.